 Youth Ambassadors will be selected to serve based on their applications and members must complete the application process each year.
 Members chosen to represent the IBGC as Youth Ambassadors are expected to maintain a positive attitude, sportsmanship-like conduct and professional demeanor at all Boer goat industry events at the local, state and National level.

-Six youth – one per region and two at-large – will be selected.
+Up to eight youth – one per region plus at-large – will be selected.
 If no qualified applicant applies within a region, the executive committee reserves the right to select an additional at-large representative.
 IBGC Youth members residing outside of Indiana may apply for an at-large position.

 Regions are defined as follows: